UKPLab/emnlp2017-relation-extraction/README.md

 ```
 pip3 install -r requirements.txt
 ```

 3. Set the Keras (deep learning library) backend to Theano (even deeper deep learning library) with the following command:
 ```
 export KERAS_BACKEND=theano
 ```
    You can also permanently change Keras backend (read more: https://keras.io/backend/).

+4. Download the [data](https://www.ukp.tu-darmstadt.de/data/lexical-resources/wikipedia-wikidata-relations/), if you want to replicate the experiments from the paper

 #### Requirements:
 * Python 3.4